citrix/citrix-packer-tools/azure/v2407/win_office_10_22h2_readme.md

 "vda_location" : url reference to blob in storage account where virtual delivery agent is stored "optimizer_location" : url reference to blob in storage account where zip file of citrix optimizer is stored

-"image_name" : prefix of name of the image and snapshot that will be used in caputring image. default value is "win_office_10_22h2"
+"image_name" : prefix of name of the image and snapshot that will be used in capturing image. default value is "win_office_10_22h2"
 "location_setup" : directory location on virtual machine where scripts will be copied to for processing. default value is "c:\\setup",
 ```